 One of my favorite things to do with this chicken pot pie recipe is to make it ahead of time and freeze it.
 Prepare and bake the pie as instructed.
 Once it has cooled, wrap the entire pie and pan in several layers of plastic wrap, making sure it is completely sealed.
 Place the wrapped pie inside a freezer storage bag or airtight container and freeze.
-The frozen pot pie will last for 6 months or longer.
-When you’re ready to eat it, simple move it to the refrigerator to thaw overnight.
+The frozen pot pie will last for about 3 months.
+When you're ready to eat it, simple move it to the refrigerator to thaw overnight.
 Then bake covered with aluminum foil at 400 degrees for about 50 minutes until the center is warm.

 When we go on car trips, I frequently bring a frozen pot pie in our cooler and just bake it at the place we are staying.
 It's an easy way to have a home-cooked meal without standing at the stove on vacation.